 Antineoplastons/ Phenylbutyrate

-Sodium Phenylbutyrate is a drug to treat a genetic disorder called Urea Cycle Disorder.
+Sodium Phenylbutyrate (NaPB) is a drug to treat a genetic disorder called Urea Cycle Disorder.
 Sodium phenylbutyrate is approximately 22.5% sodium by weight.
-When this drug is metabolized in the body it produces byproducts, phenylacetylglutamine and phenylacetate, which are the same compounds Dr. Burzynski produces synthetically (antineoplastons A10 and AS2-1).
+When this drug is metabolized in the body, it produces byproducts, phenylacetylglutamine (PAG) and phenylacetate, which are the same compounds Dr. Burzynski produces synthetically (antineoplastons A10 and AS2-1).

-In 2002, the H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL, reported the complete response of a recurrent, multicentric malignant glioma in a patient treated with phenylbutyrate.
+Jorge's treatment with "antineoplastons" (A10) is biochemically equivalent to treatment with a high dose of Sodium Phenylbutyrate.
+His response aligns perfectly with the clinical outcome observed in a case report published by the H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL.
+They reported a complete response in a patient with recurrent, multicentric malignant glioma treated with phenylbutyrate.
 The patient in this study took 3 daily doses of Phenylbutyrate orally, 18 grams a day.
-The dosage was reduced after the first month to 9 g per day to minimize side effects of nausea, headache, and dizziness.
-The dosage was further reduced to 4.5 g per day, because of a mild elevation of the serum transaminase.
+The dosage was reduced after the first month to 9 g per day to minimize the side effects of nausea, headache, and dizziness.
+The dosage was further reduced to 4.5 g per day due to a mild elevation in serum transaminase levels.
 The patient was followed with serial MRI scans every two months, showing a steady decrease in the tumor size.
 After nine months of phenylbutyrate, the tumor regressed completely.
-This dose aligns almost perfectly with the amount of phenylacetylglutamine we used.
-For each gram of sodium phenylbutyrate administered, it is estimated that between 0.12 to 0.15 grams of phenylacetylglutamine nitrogen are produced.
+This dosage is nearly identical to the amount of phenylacetylglutamine we used.
+For each gram of sodium phenylbutyrate administered, it is estimated that between 0.12 and 0.15 grams of phenylacetylglutamine nitrogen are produced.
 18 caps of A10 contain 3,15 grams of a 4:1 mixture of phenylacetylglutamine and phenylacetylisoglutamine, or 2,52 grams of phenylacetylglutamine.
 You'd have to take 16,5 to 21 grams of sodium phenylbutyrate to get that amount of phenylacetylglutamine, on average 18.75 grams.

 In 2016, a study found that Phenylbutyrate suppresses the proliferation of glioblastoma LN-229 cell line.